"We do first and then talk"

 That's 0.4 percent.
 Where do the ideas come from?

-On the one hand, we develop ideas with external founders who bring impetus from their own research work, for example, from our network, where we also work closely with universities, and from our Merantix Labs, which sets up AI projects with medium-sized and DAX companies.
-The opportunity may look small, but we are very open to new ideas from founders.
+On the one hand, we develop ideas with external founders who bring impetus from their own research work, for example, from our network, where we also work closely with universities, and from our Merantix Labs, which sets up AI projects with SMEs and DAX companies.
+The opportunity may seem small, but we are very open to new ideas from founders.

 Thank you very much for the interview.

-About the person: Adrian Locher is co-founder and CEO of venture studio Merantix.
-A native of Switzerland, he studied at the University of St. Gallen (HSG) and has been active as a serial founder and angel investor in Europe and the US for more than 15 years.
-Prior to Merantix, he built DeinDeal.
-Adrian Locher's investment portfolio includes a renewable energy company, a booking provider and a financial automation company.
+Personal details: Adrian Locher is co-founder and CEO of Venture Studio Merantix.
+Born in Switzerland, he studied at the University of St. Gallen (HSG) and has been active as a serial founder and angel investor in Europe and the USA for more than 15 years.
+Before Merantix, he built up DeinDeal.
+Adrian Locher's investment portfolio includes a company in the renewable energy sector, a booking provider and a financial automation company.

 Hello my friend, have you been stranded on the German edition of Startbase?
 At least your browser tells us, that you do not speak German - so maybe you would like to switch to the English edition instead?